-However, at the time of renewing the policy the terms of cover may alter (for example: the standard excesses may increase) and/or increase the premium.
-This premium increase may be due to the value or number of claims that have been made in the previous policy year.
+However, when it’s time to renew your policy, the terms of cover and/or premium may change (for example, the standard excesses may increase).
 You should also be aware that having a high claims history can make getting insurance in the future difficult.

 If you have a break-in, we’ll offer suggestions on home security and may ask you to carry out security improvements, such as burglar alarms and window locks, before your next renewal.

-Partial pay out: your insurer might refuse to pay the full amount of your claim if you have under-estimated the total value of your cover (known as ‘being under-insured').
-What to do when an insurer denies your claim
+we might refuse to pay the full amount of your claim if you’ve under-estimated the total value of your buildings or contents cover (known as ‘being under-insured’).

 You should first submit a complaint here and give our complaints team eight weeks to respond.
 If you’re not happy with the outcome of your complaint, you can ask the financial ombudsman to investigate what’s happened.